 If however, they decide they don’t want to prolong their microblading at that point, they can just do nothing and let what’s left of the pigment fade out entirely.

 Microblading after 5 years should be invisible, if the treatment goes according to plan and your system reacts well to the pigments.
-Once injected, some of the pigment will always remain in the skin, but if the artists did everything right, it should become invisible.
+Once implanted, some of the pigment will always remain in the skin, but if the artists did everything right and used quality pigments, it should become invisible.

 If that’s the case and your microblading after 5 years becomes invisible, or fades into a very light shadow you don’t even see unless you try hard, great, you’re now free to get fresh microblading or another brow PMU style, or go on living microblading-free for the rest of your life.

 Scenario #2 – Microblading Hasn’t Faded Completely